 The School District uses funds to maintain its financial records during the fiscal year.
-A fund is defined as a fiscal and accounting entity with a self balancing set of accounts.
-The funds used by the School District can be classified using three categories: governmental, proprietary, and fiduciary.
+A fund is defined as a fiscal and accounting entity with a self-balancing set of accounts.
+The funds used by the School District can be classified using two categories: governmental and proprietary.